 - User is not logged in with Google SSO.

-- User is not included in the list of viewers provided in Step 3.
+- User is not included in the list of viewers provided in the app settings.

-- User is enrolled in Streamlit for Teams beta but lacks read access to your app's GitHub repo.
+- User lacks read access to your app's GitHub repo.

-- User has read access to your app's GitHub repo but is not enrolled in Streamlit for Teams beta.
+- User has read access to your app's GitHub repo but is not enrolled in Community Cloud.

 If a user is still seeing a 404 error after their email address has been added to the viewer list, we recommend that you: